The drop-ship's altitude warning had been going off for about ninety seconds.

 "That's a great briefing," Iharu muttered.

 Visibility dropped to about four meters.
 The path went left around a slow rise.
-Caleb did not let himself look at the things growing out of the path's edge.
-He had not asked for the briefing on what was growing there.
-He had agreed to find a nexus and destroy it and the things growing out of the path's edge were not the nexus.
+Caleb kept his eyes off the growths along the edge.
+He had not asked for the briefing on them, and he had agreed to find a nexus, not waste attention on every hungry detail trying to pull him sideways.

 Iharu's voice from behind him, quiet.